top of page

 "A boat is safe in the harbour.
 But this is not the purpose of a boat” - Paulo Coelho

-Teaching our children to problem solve and make decisions by demonstrating this in our own life is like the most powerful book on leadership our kids could ever read.
+It's rarely what we say but, more importantly, how we take care of ourselves that impacts our children most.
+How we lead our lives, personally and professionally really matters.
+Teaching our children to effectively communicate, problem-solve and make decisions by demonstrating this in our own lives is like the most powerful book on leadership our kids could ever read.

 bottom of page